mickfuzz/phd4/_posts/thesis_chapters/2025-3-8-DiscussionConclusion.md

  - ideally emergent and producing a culture series of

 #### Specific 3M  techniques through the lens of agency (RQ3)

  In this section I summarises the potential for learners  the concepts and techniques of achieving agency in the 3M design.

+THE FOLLOWING SHOULD BE EDITED OUT / MOVED

 In PBL, UDL and other models - learner choice and building agency is shown to be of value in increasing engagement and ownership over learning.
 However, building the relevant knowledge to identify, agree on and implement game patterns from scratch takes time and without relevant scaffolding too so long that it negatively impacted motivation.

 In a similar way to the play paradox [hoyles_pedagogy_1992], there is a tension between structure and freedom.
 However, the issue here relates to tensions between different forms of agency, instrumental, authorial and transformative.

-### Divining authentic frameworks
+### DBR / FI / SDBE processes to divining authentic frameworks

 The process of discovering the framework of GDPs explored in chapter five merits exploration from the perspective of replicability.

+#### Finding intermediate knowledge in the form of learner focused, guiding pedagogical frameworks

 Is there is something particular about the format of the game product to be designed that particularly suits this process.
 What other products does it suit?